Relative braid group symmetries on modified iquantum groups and their modules: Introduction

 On the other hand, the rank one braid formulas for $\TT'_{i,-1}$ on integrable $\Ui$-modules in this current work are given in terms of idivided powers.
 Therefore, proving \cref{thm:main1Intro} boils down to verifying various highly nontrivial identities involving idivided powers and $q$-root vectors (or their higher order analogues).
 See \cref{prop:BBij2,prop:BBij0} for the split type (i), \cref{prop:qs-rkone,prop:qsBB} for the diagonal type (ii), and \cref{thm:qs-rk1,thm:qs-rktwo} for the quasi-split type (iii), respectively. \cref{thm:main3-iDP} follows from the higher order identities.

 For the proof of \cref{thm:main2Intr}, we choose to work with a specific parameter $\bvs_\star$ so the $\imath$bar involution on $\Ui$ and $\U$-modules can be defined via quasi $K$-matrix \cite{BW18a,BW21}.
-In the split rank one case, a formula expressing Lusztig canonical basis via icanonical basis on simple $\U(\sl_2)$-modules is obtained in \cref{prop:inverse}, while in the quasi-split rank one case, a formula expressing Lusztig canonical basis via pseudo icanonical basis on simple $\U(\sl_3)$-modules is obtained in \cref{prop:FB,thm:qsibasis}.
+In the split rank one case, a formula expressing Lusztig canonical basis via icanonical basis on simple $\U(\sl_2)$-modules is obtained in \cref{prop:inverse}.
+The quasi-split rank one case is much more challenging, and to that end we construct a new monomial basis on any finite-dimensional simple $\U(\sl_3)$-module viewed as a $\Ui$-module, which is of independent interest and will have additional futuree applications; see \cref{thm:qsibasis}.
+Then the transition matrices between Lusztig canonical basis and the monomial basis on a simple $\U(\sl_3)$-module are obtained in \cref{prop:BBBFFF,prop:FB}.
 These formulas and \cref{thm:main1Intro} (as well as some identities established toward the proof of \cref{thm:main1Intro}) are used to prove \cref{thm:main2Intr}.
+The compatibility between relative group action and Lusztig's braid group action in \cref{thm:main2Intr} was helpful in the initial formulation of the rank one formulas.